 "I'm so lucky to have this team nearby.
 I mean, they saved my life."

-Click on the above video to watch Caley's story.
+Click on the above video to watch Caley's story of her experience at NWH’s Stroke Center.

 What you need to know about strokes – click here for stroke symptoms